-Thanks for volunteering your time to coach.
+Thanks for stepping forward to coach .
 We hope that you will enjoy the role and working with the Club’s coaching team.

 The information below gives all those involved in Club coaching knowledge and understanding of their roles and, how the Club maintains a safe environment for all its members.

 Club coaching sessions are delivered by a qualified lead coach with a team of volunteer coaches, qualified coach assistants and helpers drawn from the Club’s playing members and parents/carers.
 Each has a key role in managing and delivering coaching that inspires players, improves performance and is appropriate to the wide range of player ability across the Club – at senior level and in the Junior Academy.
 Effective and efficient administration is also key to running safe training and our team of volunteers support the Academy pitch-side and behind the scenes.
 You can see who some of these people are here.

 You will have young players in your coaching groups.
 When delivering coaching to young people you are effectively in “loco parentis”.
 This means that you are in a position of trust “in the place of a parent” and as such you take on some of the “duty of care” responsibilities of a parent/carer when coaching players Under 18 or when supporting a team manager at a junior tournament.